 Recommended by the CDC for use by the general public, cloth face masks help reduce the spread of infection by trapping droplets released when the wearer talks, sneezes or coughs.
 Typically made from tightly woven fabric, cloth face masks are worn to protect others from the transmission of illnesses.
 They are most effective at limiting the spread of disease, including COVID-19, when widely used by people in public settings.
 While they provide protection to those around the wearer, they offer only limited protection to the wearer from other people.
 Non-medical disposable paper masks provide a similar level of protection.

 Face shields are designed to protect the wearer’s eyes against splatters, sprays, and flying debris.
-They are most often used in conjunction with other PPE by medical personnel during procedures which may cause fluid spray.
+They are most often used in conjunction with other personal protective equipment kits (PPE) by medical personnel during procedures which may cause fluid spray.
 In fact, they are often worn today when intubating patients who have been diagnosed with COVID-19.
 The CDC does not recommend face shields be worn as a substitution for face masks that cover the mouth and nose.
 They fit snugly to the forehead and extend down below the chin, leaving large gaps below and alongside the face, which allow respiratory droplets to escape.
 However, when worn together with a face mask, a face shield can offer increased protection.

 Primarily designed to block large particle droplets and direct aerosol spray, surgical masks are made of a non-woven fabric that fit loosely to the face.
 They are regulated by the FDA and must adhere to ASTM standards, ranging between four levels of protection.
 When properly worn, surgical masks can effectively block direct spray particles as small as 0.1 microns.
 However, due to their loose fit, they are not effective at protecting the wearer against airborne contaminants, like respiratory droplets produced during a cough or sneeze.
 They are worn above the nose and below the chin, with earloops creating as tight a fit as is possible.
 As with other mask options, be sure to wash your hands before and after handling the mask and avoid touching the mask while wearing it.